0100101101011010/food/foodventures/_posts/2019-01-27-what-i-ate-triumphs-failures.md

 ![thin mint overnight oats](/food/foodventures/images/thin-mint-overnight-oats.jpg){:width="50%"}{: .image-right}

 This is my second go with this recipe.
 The first time, I thought maybe I didn't add enough cocoa powder so it tasted kind of off.
 This time, I tried following the recipe exactly, except I swapped yogurt with cottage cheese.
 VERY DISAPPOINTING.
-It's still very runny and doesn't taste like a thin mint at all.
+It's very runny and doesn't taste like a thin mint at all.
+I'm going to throw my hat in for this one.

 ![spinach gnocchi](/food/foodventures/images/spinach-gnocchi.jpg){:width="50%"}{: .image-right}

+Spinach gnocchi: another disappointing recipe!
+I followed [a recipe from Caroline's Cooking](https://www.carolinescooking.com/potato-spinach-gnocchi/).
+No matter how much flour I added (over a cup more than what the recipe called for), the mixture was still relentlessly sticky

 ![vegetable stock](/food/foodventures/images/vegetable-stock.jpg){:width="50%"}{: .image-right}